mwpb/blog/java-init-shortcuts.md

 # Java initialisation shortcuts

-In Java some of the standard constructors can be a little unwieldy.
-This is especially the case when trying to inline some kind of condition.
+In Java some of the standard constructors can be a little unwieldy when trying to inline some kind of condition.
 On this page I am collecting initialisation shortcuts that I have found useful.
 The purpose is to make the code more readable and performance has not been considered.